(Note: The terms 'Building Code" and Building Permit" include electrical, mechanical and plumbing & other codes and permits where appropriate)

 • Screen in existing covered porch

-• Pour concrete patio on grade level
+• Pour concrete patio on grade level (requires zoning permit approval for location)

 If you are unable to determine if your work requires a permit, you may contact the Permit Center during regular business hours at 853-1090.